Keito Agent Skill

 keito skill install

-keito skill install installs the skill from the GitHub skill repo, configures Codex and Claude Code hooks, and then reports readiness.
+keito skill install installs the skill from the GitHub skill repo, configures Codex and Claude Code hooks, and reports readiness.
 The skill itself is not published to npm; npx is only used to run the pinned open skills installer package.

 Audit-first path: